GeoffAWaddington/CSI30Wiki/Pages.md

 **Reaper GUI follows surface**: if checked, the on screen Mixer/Arrange window will bank with the surfaces.
 Can also be enabled/disabled with the [ToggleScrollLink](https://github.com/GeoffAWaddington/reaper_csurf_integrator/wiki/ToggleScrollLink) action.

 ## Paging Actions
-The Pages need to already be setup in CSI's preferences and then buttons on surface can be assigned to switch between Pages.
-This is similar to GoZone, but can impact multiple surfaces in CSI.
+If using multiple [[Pages]], the buttons on surface can be assigned to switch between Pages.
 Use the CSI **GoPage** action to jump between Pages in CSI.
 Use **NextPage** to cycle between Pages.

-In the below example, let's assume I have a Page called Home and another called Mix...
+In the below example, I have a Page called Home and another called Mix...

 On my Home page, I may want to utilize the "Channel" button on my surface to enter the Mix Page.
 ````
-Zone "Buttons|"
+Zone "Buttons"
         Channel         GoPage "Mix"  // Activates the Mix page
 ZoneEnd
 ````

 But in order to get back to the Home page, I probably want to make sure I have the opposite happening when the Mix page is active.
 ````
-Zone "Buttons|"
+Zone "Buttons"
         Channel         GoPage "Home"  // Activates the Home page
 ZoneEnd
 ````

 You could also use the NextPage action to just cycle through the Pages in your CSI setup.
-In a two page setup, this would essentially be a toggle, but if you had 3 or more pages, it will cycle through them.
+In a two-page setup this would essentially be a toggle but if you had 3 or more pages it will cycle through them.
 ```
-Zone "Buttons|"
+Zone "Buttons"
         Channel         NextPage  // Cycles through the list of pages
 ZoneEnd
 ```

-## PageNameDisplay
-This action can be assigned to a Display widget in order to show the name of the currently active Page.
+Finally, while not a Navigation Action, the PageNameDisplay action can be assigned to a Display widget in order to show the name of the currently active Page.

 ```
 MainDisplay     PageNameDisplay